TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 32/2 Chronicles 32.10.md

 ---

-Thus saith Sennacherib king of Assyria, Whereon do ye trust, that ye abide the siege in Jerusalem?
+Thus says Sennacherib king of Assyria, "In whom do you trust, that you remain under siege in Jerusalem?